Biden tells Griner's wife he's working to get her home – KION546

 In one, she wrote, “…As I sit here in a Russian prison, alone with my thoughts and without the protection of my wife, family, friends, Olympic jersey, or any accomplishments, I’m terrified I might be here forever.”

-The letter was delivered to the White House on the Fourth of July, which Brittney Griner said was a special day for her family.
+The letter was delivered to the White House on the Fourth of July, which Brittney Griner said is a special day for her family.

 “On the 4th of July, our family normally honors the service of those who fought for our freedom, including my father who is a Vietnam War Veteran,” the center for the Phoenix Mercury said.
 “It hurts thinking about how I usually celebrate this day because freedom means something completely different to me this year.”